Guide to Work, Study, Travel and Living Abroad

 Everything You Need to Know to Start an Adventurous New Job or Career

-International teachers visiting sand dunes with 4x4
+International teachers visiting sand dunes with 4x4 truck.

 Not Quite Ready for a Rocking Chair?

-You (and your teacher spouse) just retired from a long and successful career in education or will soon, and the thought of garden/golf/grandkids leaves you feeling restless.
-You fall into the gap between retiring in your 50s yet not quite ready to stop working.
+You (and your teacher spouse) just retired from a long and successful career in education or will soon, and the thought of gardening/golf/grandkids leaves you feeling restless.
+You fall into the gap between retiring in your 50s and yet not quite ready to stop working.
 You need a change, and the stimulation of teaching in an international school could keep you going happily for another few years.
 We retired at 55 and subsequently worked in Russia, Dubai, and Thailand before finally retiring for good.
-You can too, assuming you are a capable teacher with a positive outlook and lots of energy.
+You can, too, assuming you are a capable teacher with a positive outlook and lots of energy.

 The problem of the “Trailing Spouse”